Theby/theby.github.io/_drafts/sync_to_async.md

 - Loading `Addressables` or `AssetBundle` assets with the `Addressables.LoadAssetAsync<T>()` and subscribing to the `Completed` callback of the returned `AsyncOperationHandle<T>`.
 - Some UI flows that rely on completion events such as: `onOpen`, `onClose`, `onSendRequest`, etc.
 - Long-running gameplay actions that you might want to write linearly instead of nested in `onComplete` callbacks, like `Move to Target`, `Open Chest`, `Play Dialog`, etc.
-- Other APIs and SDKs like Ads, In-App Purchases, Back-end communication, Clouds, Auth, Save, Leaderboards, etc.
+- Other APIs and SDKs like Ads, In-App Purchases, Backend communication, Clouds, Auth, Save, Leaderboards, etc.

 Let me know in the comments below if you have used anything like this, how you handle it, or if you know of other solutions to the same problem.
 I am really interested in knowing more!